 Faux Stone And Brick Panel Skirting

-This class of home skirting is generally manufactured from polyurethane and bears an uncanny likeness to real stone and brick.
+This class of insulated mobile home skirting is generally manufactured from polyurethane and bears an uncanny likeness to real stone and brick.
 Standard panels are generally 46.25 x 24 inches and run 1.25 inches in thickness.

 Unlike the above-mentioned skirting options, these usually require 2x2 or 2x4 framing.
 The panels are often secured to the lumber.
 Some manufactured homeowners have contractors frame the underpinning with plywood first and then secure the skirting.
 This option provides heightened insulation.